joschatom/joschatom/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Firedos
+- 🔭 I’m currently working on AntOS
 - 🌱 I’m currently learning how to create a operating system.
 - 🤔 I’m looking for help with creating an os!
 - 💬 Ask me about starting with git.